-The spleen in located in the upper left quadrant of the abdomen, under cover of the diaphragm and ribcage – and therefore cannot be palpated on clinical examination (except when enlarged).
+The spleen in located in the upper left quadrant of the abdomen, under cover of the diaphragm and the ribcage – and therefore cannot normally be palpated on clinical examination (except when enlarged).
 It is an intraperitoneal organ, entirely surrounded by peritoneum (except at the splenic hilum).

 The spleen has a slightly oval shape.
-It is covered by a weak capsule that protects the organ, whilst allowing it to expand in size.
+It is covered by a weak capsule that protects the organ whilst allowing it to expand in size.

 The outer surface of the spleen can be anatomically divided into two: